-- 10 Abstract.
-Evidence that during the Last Glacial Maximum (LGM) glaciers extended well into the piedmont planes is still identifiable in the alpine foreland as a system of well-preserved moraines.
-Glaciers are strongly controlled by temperature and precipitation and therefore they are excellent indicators of climate change.
-Here, we use a regional climate model (RCM) to investigate some of the physical processes sustaining Alpine glaciers during the last phase of the LGM during Greenland Stadial 2, at 21 ka BP.
-We find a predominance of convection during summer and increased southwesterly stratiform - 15 precipitation over the southern Alps compared to pre-industrial (PI) conditions.
-This precipitation pattern, along with lower temperatures, determined summer snowfall extending to low elevations with a consequent substantial drop of the equilibrium line altitude (ELA) consistent with the estimated LGM glacier extent.
-Our RCM based estimates of the 21 ka BP ELA at the LGM yield excellent consistency with Alpine ELA reconstructions, further demonstrating the great potential of this technique for use in palaeoclimate studies.
+Abstract.
+Evidence that during the Last Glacial Maximum (LGM) glaciers extended well into the piedmont plains is still identifiable in the alpine foreland as a system of wellpreserved moraines.
+Glaciers are strongly controlled by temperature and precipitation, and therefore, they are excellent indicators of climate change.
+Here, we use a regional climate model (RCM) to investigate some of the physical processes sustaining Alpine glaciers during the last phase of the LGM during Greenland Stadial 2 at 21 ka.
+We find a predominance of convection during summer and increased southwesterly stratiform precipitation over the southern Alps when compared to pre-industrial (PI) conditions.
+This precipitation pattern, along with lower temperatures, determined summer snowfall extending to low elevations, with a consequent substantial drop of the equilibrium line altitude (ELA), which is consistent with the estimated LGM glacier extent.
+Our RCM-based estimates of 21 ka ELA at the LGM yield excellent consistency with Alpine ELA reconstructions, further demonstrating the great potential of this technique for use in palaeoclimate studies.

-20 1 Introduction
+1 Introduction

-The Last Glacial Maximum (LGM) was a period of maximum global ice volume (Hughes et al., 2013) during the last glacial cycle (0 to 150 ka BP; Lisiecki and Stern, 2016), and it extended approximately from 26.5 to 19 ka BP (Clark et al., 2009).
-It is conventionally defined by a minimum in global sea-level (Peltier and Fairbanks, 2006; Lambeck et al., 2014) and a maximum in marine oxygen isotope records (Mix et al., 2001).
-However, although the LGM is considered to be a global event, there is

-25 evidence (Hughes et al., 2013; Clark et al., 2009; Monegato et al., 2017) that it did not occur synchronously worldwide, with mountain glaciers and ice sheets reaching their maximum extent at different times and being out-of-phase with respect to the signal of marine isotope records (Hughes et al., 2013).
+The Last Glacial Maximum (LGM) was a period of maximum global ice volume (Hughes et al., 2013) during the last glacial cycle (0 to 150 ka; Lisiecki and Stern, 2016), and it extended approximately from 26.5 to 19 ka (Clark et al., 2009).
+It is conventionally defined by a minimum in global sea level (Peltier and Fairbanks, 2006; Lambeck et al., 2014) and a maximum in marine oxygen isotope records (Mix et al., 2001).
+However, although the LGM is considered to be a global event, there is evidence (Hughes et al., 2013; Clark et al., 2009; Monegato et al., 2017) that it did not occur synchronously worldwide, with mountain glaciers and ice sheets reaching their maximum extent at different times and being out of phase with respect to the signal of marine isotope records (Hughes et al., 2013).